Austin Leslie: Chez Helene

 The original location of the restaurant was on North Robertson Street, near the French Quarter.
-It became the classic "underground" restaurant, featuring good food at reasonable prices in an off-the-beaten-path location.
+It became regarded as an "underground" restaurant, with good food at reasonable prices in an off-the-beaten-path location.
 Despite the modest surroundings, it was compared favorably to the grand New Orleans restaurants such as Brennan's, Antoine's, and Commander's Palace.
 In addition to receiving rave reviews from the local food critics, Chez Helene also caught the attention of national food writers such as R.W.
 "Johnny" Apple of The New York Times and Calvin Trillin.

 The restaurant served haute creole dishes like Oysters Rockefeller as well as down-home items like stuffed bell pepper, smothered cabbage with pig tails, fried chicken livers, and mustard greens.
 His aunt retired in 1975 and sold the restaurant to Leslie.

 Despite its commercial and culinary success, the North Robertson neighborhood became unsafe.
 Cab drivers would not travel to the area, and hotel concierges would no longer recommend the restaurant.
 Leslie moved his business to the French Quarter and opened a branch in Chicago.
 He also tried his hand at running a number of fried chicken outlets.
 But the new location did not have the same charm as the original and Leslie eventually closed Chez Helene in 1995 after thirty years of operation.
 After closing the Chez Helene he wrote and published the cookbook Creole-Soul.